SUMMER SAVINGS 5% off your 10mm and 16mm polycarbonate sheets until the end of June – Use the code POLY05 at checkout.

 Now is the time to prepare for the coming of Winter and one of the most important things that you need to look at is the management of rainwater on your property, in other words, gutters, drainpipes and outlets.

 Gutters need to be cleaned of falling leaves or they will block the movement of rainwater, overflow and potentially cause water to seep into your property.
-Faulty items are easy to replace but first you need to identify what type of gutter
+Faulty items are easy to replace but first you need to identify what type of gutter system you have: half round gutter, square gutter,.

 Read more »

-6. What polycarbonate do I need for my project?
+9. What polycarbonate do I need for my project?

 Multiwall Polycarbonate comes in a range of sheet thicknesses, internal wall profiles and colours or tints.
 Different sheet thicknesses have different levels of light transmission, insulation properties and acoustic levels.
 So which one do I need for my own project?